Quadriffis/immortal-millionaire/7 - reach financial independence & retirement.md

 ### Money forever?

 But won't your money run out as some point?
-Not if the 4% rule leeps going.
+Not if the 4% rule remains reliable.
 Take the (simplified) example of €13,140.
 If your money has an average return of 4%, then every year the tree grows by €328,500 * 4% = €13,140.
 Which means that when you take €13,140 a year, you are always left with the original €328,500.

 But can this really work?
 Well **the best information we have says yes**.